crewsdw/Magnetohydrodynamics2D/README.md

 </p>

 ## About
-Variables: System solved in Elsasser formulation in 2D.
+System solved in Elsasser formulation in 2D.
 Velocity and magnetic fields are in-plane.

 Work in progress utilizing experimental spectral techniques